alextappin/wcf/src/index.md

 actionLink: /about/
 features:
 - title: Farmers Market Locations
-  details: Currently serving the Battle Ground Farmers Market Every Friday from 3-7 Starting June 2nd in the Battle Ground Wilco Parking Lot.
+  details: 2024 location is TBD.
+Contact us if you would like to pick up produce weekly from our farm.
 - title: Pasture Raised Chicken Signup
-  details: Currently Taking Orders for our 2023 Pasture Raised, Soy Free Whole Chickens.
+  details: Currently Taking Orders for our 2024 Pasture Raised, Soy Free Whole Chickens and Pork
 - title: Raw Honey
   details: Taste the Difference of Raw Honey.
 Bulk Discounts Available.
 ---